-FISH can be also conducted on interphase nuclei as a purposeful addition to chromosome analysis, for screening, e.g. for CLL and multiple myeloma, and during disease progression.
-The FISH technique is particularly suitable for the identification of so-called sub-microscopic mutations below the resolution range of chromosome analysis, for instance extremely minor deletions like those encountered during CLL, or tiny insertions that are observed among a small proportion of patients with fusion genes.
+FISH can be also conducted on interphase nuclei in addition to chromosome analysis, for screening of abnormalities, e.g. in CLL or multiple myeloma, and during disease progression.
+The FISH technique is particularly suitable for the identification of so-called sub-microscopic abnormalities below the resolution limit of chromosome analysis, for instance small deletions like those present on 13q in CLL, or tiny insertions that are observed among a small proportion of patients with fusion genes.

-But the FISH technique can only be used for progress control during therapy as a method for the determination of residual disease if the initial diagnosis using chromosome analysis has discovered mutation that can be identified using suitable FISH probes.
-Interphase FISH is more sensitive than chromosome analysis, but far less so than polymerase chain reaction or immunophenotyping.
+The FISH technique can only be used for follow up studies after therapy to determine residual disease if at initial diagnosis chromosome analysis or FISH have identified an abnormality for which suitable FISH probes are available.
+Interphase FISH is more sensitive than chromosome analysis, but far less so than polymerase chain reaction, next generation sequencing or immunophenotyping.

-Besides the probes used on interphase nuclei, so-called chromosome painting probes that specifically mark the entire DNA of a chromosome are suitable for metaphases.
-This technique is used above all to confirm chromosome analysis in difficult cases.
-It can also be conducted on the same metaphases and after banding analysis.
+Besides loci specific probes that can be used on interphase nuclei and metaphases, so-called chromosome painting probes are available that specifically mark the entire DNA of a distinct chromosome.
+These can only be applied to metaphases.
+This technique is used to confirm or resolve chromosome abnormalities identified by chromosome analysis in difficult cases.
+It can also be conducted on the same metaphases analysed after banding analysis.

-The 24-color FISH method permits the mapping of all 22 chromosome pairs, as well as the X and Y chromosome, in a single hybridization.
-It can only be performed on metaphase chromosomes, and is used to identify complex structural aberrations.
-Equally, it can be conducted on the same metaphases and after banding analysis.
+The 24-color FISH method identifiesall 22 chromosome pairs, as well as the X and Y chromosome in a single hybridization by depicting them in a different color.
+It can only be performed on metaphase chromosomes, and is used to resolve complex structural aberrations.
+It can be conducted on the same metaphases that have been analysed in banding analysis.

 ISCN for FISH on interphase nuclei

-So a probe hybridized for the centromere region of chromosome 8, in case of a normal finding (2 chromosomes 8 in each cell nucleus), will be described by the ISCN formula “nuc ish 8cen(D8Z2x2),” while a trisomy 8 (3 chromosomes 8 in each nucleus) would be “8cen(D8Z2x3).”
+Accordingly, in case of a normal finding (2 chromosomes 8 in each cell nucleus) a probe for the centromere region of chromosome 8, will be described by the ISCN formula as “nuc ish 8cen(D8Z2x2),” while in case of a trisomy 8 (3 chromosomes 8 in each nucleus) would be described as “8cen(D8Z2x3).”

-If hybridization takes place with probes that bridge the breakpoints in genes RUNX1 and RUNX1T1 that are affected by the t(8;21)(q22;q22)/RUNX1-RUNX1T1 rearrangement, the ISCN finding would be, in the case of an RUNX1-RUNX1T1 rearrangement,
+If hybridization is performed with probes that cover the breakpoints in genes RUNX1 and RUNX1T1 that are affected by the t(8;21)(q22;q22)/RUNX1-RUNX1T1 rearrangement, the ISCN finding would be, in the case of an RUNX1-RUNX1T1 rearrangement,

 nuc ish 8q22(RUNX1T1x3),21q22(RUNX1x3),(RUNX1T1 con RUNX1x2).